TELL-TALE: Task Efficient LLMs with Task Aware Layer Elimination: Discussion

+Initial multilingual testing of \method on Lucie, which is tuned for French conversational proficiency \cite{gouvert:etal:2025}, using bilingual versions of the same dataset, shows that optimal pruning is task-specific rather than language-specific.

+\paragraph{c.
+Layer redundancy persists even in single-task training.} To isolate this effect, we trained a transformer from scratch on a single task (in-context learning of linear functions), hypothesizing that layer redundancy might arise primarily from multi-task pretraining.
+However, even in this controlled setting, several layers proved redundant, and some even degraded performance (Figure~\ref{evolution}).

+\paragraph{d.
+Generality} In principle, \method can combine tasks to produce more general optimized models.
+A LLaMA math model without layer 12 improves over the baseline LLaMA on Math500 and GSM8K tasks.
+A promising direction is to prune models jointly across multiple tasks using different mixtures of data to guide the pruning process.

-\paragraph{4.
-Model-specific pruning effects.} Different models display distinct pruning behavior.
-For example, pruned Lucie achieved a 101\% gain on MMLU and double-digit gains on ARC-Challenge, CommonsenseQA, BoolQ and GSM8K-hard.
-While Qwen-7B, Llama-8B and Mistral share similar architecture and scale, they had modest gains on these data sets.
-Lucie also benefitted from more substantial pruning than the other models.
-Interestingly, Lucie was trained on a much smaller dataset (3T tokens vs.\ 15T for Llama and 13T for Qwen) and also tuned for French conversational proficiency \cite{gouvert:etal:2025}, suggesting that some layers for one of our tasks may encode multilingual-specific functionality.
+\paragraph{e.
+Model-specific effects with \method} \method affects different models differently.
+While LLaMA benefits the least from \method, Lucie achieves large gains on MMLU and double-digit improvements on ARC-Challenge, CommonsenseQA, BoolQ, and GSM8K-hard. \method confers more modest but still substantial gains on Qwen-7B and Mistral.
+Lucie also benefits from more aggressive pruning than the other models.

-This highlights intriguing interactions between pretraining and pruning efficiency.
-One hypothesis is that models trained close to their performance ceiling (via large-scale pretraining, instruction tuning or RLHF) yield smaller pruning gains, whereas models trained under limited objectives may benefit more.
-Notably, even the large corpus trained Qwen-0.5B showed strong pruning efficiency gains.
+The fact that Lucie was trained on a much smaller dataset (3T tokens vs.\ 15T for LLaMA and 13T for Qwen) suggests intriguing interactions between pretraining and \method improvements.
+We hypothesize that models trained close to their performance ceiling (via large-scale pretraining, instruction tuning, or RLHF) yield smaller gains from \method, whereas models trained under more limited objectives may benefit more.

-We experimented with producing pruned models for several tasks, and we saw that a single, general pruning improved speed up without much loss in accuracy across multiple tasks (Appendix E).
-This shows that judicious pruning can preserve generalization ability across several tasks.

-\paragraph{5. \method is versatile.} \method can prune: base pre-trained models, instruction-tuned models (as we mainly do here), fine-tuned, and post-trained models with RLHF.
-Our results show that interleaving pruning and fine-tuning yields compounded benefits that may extend to other training regimes.
+\paragraph{f.
+MI Analysis} We use Mutual Information (MI) to investigate why selectively removing layers can improve accuracy, focusing on how information about the output evolves as it propagates through the network.
+Unlike correlation, MI captures non-linear statistical dependencies and thus provides a more complete measure of dependence \cite{kinney}.
+We estimate MI using MINE \cite{belghazi2018mine}, a widely used approximation method.

+Our analysis reveals that many layers exhibit a pronounced drop in MI (Figure~\ref{MIllama}). \method removes some of these layers, but not all; overall, it reduces the peaks and valleys in the MI profile across layers.
+However, removing all layers associated with decreases in MI leads to very poor performance.
+This suggests that some local decreases in MI across adjacent layers are necessary for proper model functioning (see Appendix~\ref{sec:MI} for details).